64032466/f5-agility-labs-waf/docs/class9/class9.rst

 Class 9: WAF 111 - Protecting Yourself Against the OWASP Top 10
 ===============================================================

 The OWASP Top 10 is the de facto list of the top 10 most prevalent web application attacks.
 A challenge for many security practitioners is taking such a list of high-level attacks and turning those into real, actionable protection for our applications.
-In this session we will demonstrate how we can quickly protect against the OWASP Top 10 by leveraging solutions across the F5 technology portfolio including BIG-IP Advanced WAF, NGINX WAF and F5 Rules for AWS WAF.
+In this session we will demonstrate how we can quickly protect against the OWASP Top 10 by leveraging F5's BIG-IP Advanced WAF module.

 This class covers the following topics: